How does IPT 531 work?

 (The Weekly Create is inspired by DS106’s wonderful Daily Create.)

-Your final grade will be calculated by dividing the points you’ve earned by the total points possible and assigning a letter as follows:
+Final grades will be calculated by dividing the points you’ve earned by the total points possible and assigning a letter grade as follows:

 A: 100% – 90%